tnkerer/HOPR-meme-contest-analytics/README.md

 # 🦗 HOPR Meme Contest Analysis

-Scripts to verify voters eligibility for the HOPR Association.
+Scripts to verify voters eligibility for the HOPR Meme Contest.

 ### 🚨 Overview